scoover/tiller-web-dashboard/README.md

 ## Warnings
 - This project is designed for intermediate users and includes only lightweight error checking.
 We hope it meets your needs out of the box, but further tweaks may be required to get it working in your environment.
 As a one-off Tiller-Labs release, Tiller offers no warranties or support for this solution.
 Visit the [Tiller Community](https://community.tillerhq.com/) to solicit help and share your thoughts with our user community.*
-- Before running the script, you will see a message from Google saying ["This app isn't verified."](https://support.google.com/cloud/answer/7454865).
-This is normal since you will have just created the script.
+- Before running the script, you will see a message from Google that says ["This app isn't verified."](https://support.google.com/cloud/answer/7454865) This is normal since you will have just created the script.
 Review the code and make sure you are comfortable with what it is doing— again this script is for intermediate & advanced users.
 You will need to click an authorization button from Google that says `Go to <your script name> (unsafe)` to run the script.

 ## Set Up in Your Host Spreadsheet